 “To make [this look] all come together, I would recommend having one concept similar between the whole thing,” notes Haidar.
 The pro explains to either have opposing color gradients or try each hand in a different color with a finger or two showcasing the same design on both hands.

 For something more muted, try milky brown tortoise nails.
 “They’re actually quite natural and have an abstract look to them,” explains Boyce.
 “Amp up [animal prints] by playing with the base color and using bright complementary colors,” describes the pro.
-Think a bright pink for the trendy cow print nail design or maybe even a periwinkle hue in the spirit of the Pantone color of the year.
+Think a bright pink for the trendy cow print nail design or maybe even a periwinkle hue.

 “Having a thin strip of color along the cuticle or tips can give you that little accent to play up a nude manicure,” says Haidar.
 For color palette, think bright shades, metallics, gradients, or black and white.
 “With a thin liner brush, draw a barely there line in one swipe on-top of a nude base,” she adds.

 “Instead of glitter all over, an ombré glitter is more chic, especially when it’s on a very sheer and neutral base,” explains Boyce.
-In fact Jennifer Lopez just rocked this look recently, where the glitter is thickest at the tip and subtly tapers off toward the cuticles.
+In fact Jennifer Lopez also rocked this look, where the glitter is thickest at the tip and subtly tapers off toward the cuticles.
 “It’s a good trend for both longer and shorter nails,” says Boyce.